 “The study of ancient Greek and Latin long ago vanished from most American classrooms, and with it has gone a special understanding of the values and virtues prized by Western civilization.”DANIEL WALKER HOWE, CLASSICAL EDUCATION IN AMERICA, THE WILSON QUARTERLY, 2011.

 In American Republicanism: Roman Ideology in the United States Constitution by M.N.S.
-Sellers, he explains to us the classical curriculum the founders were steeped in, which itself explains what the American character ought to be, not just merely what its education should (or did) include.
-It is not an elitist, White privileged, or aristocratic education it should be seen is, but imagine every student from young age to adulthood trained in the classical education, compared to modern specialist education.
-Imagine, every American student learned in French, Latin, Spanish, and Ancient Greek.
-The American race, preservers of antiquity — true liberals, who have not forgotten the value of and their love for the ancients and tradition.
-Having one class or two in Philosophy, Logic and Rhetoric not until university is a little too late would you think.
+Sellers, he explains to us the classical curriculum the founders were steeped in, which itself gives us an insight as to the character and identity of the American.
+Imagine, every American student learned in French, Latin, Spanish, and Ancient Greek; or the American race, as preservers of antiquity — true liberals, who have not forgotten the value of and their love for the ancients and tradition.
+This is an entirely different expression of Americanism.

 “The revolutionaries’ emphasis on the example of antiquity was no accident.
 Educators quite consciously sought to inculcate classical attitudes in their students.
 A promoter of the future University of Pennsylvania saw its purpose (in 1751) as imbuing ‘good Principles’ and an acquaintance with the ‘ancient and modern Constitutions of Kingdoms’, to fire students’ souls ‘with the Examples of the worthy Characters, with the noble Sentiments, and perfect Models of Antiquity’.
 Students took this to heart, and their graduation theses and master’s quaestiones came increasingly to concern political questions raised by the classical curriculum, such as ‘Was Brutus justified in having his sons executed?’ and ‘Is an agrarian law consistent with the principles of a wise republic?”
 John Witherspoon, who presided over James Madison’s college education at Princeton, insisted in his first commencement address that ‘The remains of the ancients are the standard of taste.’